StarArawn/kayak_ui/rfcs/rfc-4-text-selection-design.md

 * If the selection direction is *backwards*— the anchor comes after the head— we set the anchor as the end and the head as the start
 * If the selection direction is *directionless*— the anchor and the head are the same (a collapsed range)— it doesn't matter which is set to which

+Additionally, the selection should contain the *common ancestor* of the two bounds.
+This is the deepest node in the widget tree that contains both bounds and is vital for efficiently processing certain calculations.
+This will also be very helpful when we add [dynamic ranges](#2.4.-dynamic-vs-static) since it can help determine if a tree mutation possibly affected the selected contents.

 ##### 4.1.1. `Selection` Methods

 Here is a list of potential methods we may want to include on the selection object (not exhaustive):